-Total return of the high yield fixed income composite portfolio should exceed the return of the ICE BofA ML U.S. High Yield Master II Constrained Index over a full market cycle on an annualized basis.
+Total return of the high yield fixed income composite portfolio should exceed the return of the ICE Bank of America Merrill Lynch (BofA ML) U.S. High Yield Master II Constrained Index over a full market cycle on an annualized basis.
 Total return of each Investment Manager's portfolio should rank above the median when compared to their peer group, if applicable, over a full market cycle on an annualized basis and should exceed their benchmark return as specified in each Investment Manager's guidelines or applicable documentation.